Facebook

 License information was derived automatically

 This bar chart displays urban population (people) by region using the aggregation sum in South America.
-The data is filtered where the date is 2023.
-The data is about countries per year.
+The data is about countries.

 License information was derived automatically